vikasverma1077/ICT/README.md

 # Interpolation Consistency Training (ICT)

-This repo consists Pytorch code for the paper *Intepolation Consistency Training for Semi-supervised Learning* (Insert arxiv link here)
+This repo consists Pytorch code for the paper *Intepolation Consistency Training for Semi-supervised Learning* (https://arxiv.org/abs/1903.03825)

 In this paper, we propose a simple and efficient algorithm for training Deep Neural Networks in the Semi-supervised setting.
 We use interpolations between the unlabeled data samples as the perturbation directions for Consistency-regularization instead of random perturbations or adversarial perturbations.
 Our method outperforms (or is competitive with) other recent state-of-the-art methods on CIFAR10 and SVHN datasets, despite having no significant additional computation cost.